Phong-Kaster/Phong-Kaster/README.md

 # Phong Kaster
 -  Hi !
 My name is
 Nguyen Thanh Phong.
-I'm from Viet Nam.I'm a newbie to the programming world & work as a website developer.
+I'm from Viet Nam.
+I'm a newbie to the programming world & working as a newbie developer.

 - Nice to meet you 😚.
 Probably we are not even living in the same country.
 We look different.
 We speak different languages.
 Maybe we are from entirely different generations.
 We are just complete strangers.